astroumd/ADASSProceedings/2018/tools/README.md

 # ADASS 2018

+These are the tools and files we used between website and book production.

+## Ingestion

 Head over to https://www.certain.com , login (if cookies keep an old stale login, logout and login again) with adass18registration@umd.edu and you should know the password.